stat6250-s17/course-questions-wiki/week-03/README.md

 - Answer (yzhu12-stat6250): A log message will appear to notify you that the option is not valid or recognized.
 - Question (kveng−stat6250): Does SAS have any better system to detect syntax error like with Microsoft Visual studio where it shows immediately if you have made any syntax error on the editor script.
 -*Question* (lwang30-stat6250) : What are considered syntax errors ?
 Give some examples.
+- Question (dlee117−stat6250): When debugging your programs, can you just look at the Output window?

 [Course Textbook Chapter 3, Problem 5]
 * *Question (aalshehry−stat6250):* What type of errors can SAS detect?
 - Question (yzhu12-stat6250): Will missing RUN statements, missing semicolons, unbalanced quotation marks, and invalid options cause error or just make SAS produce a warning message?
 - Question (kveng−stat6250): What is the best way to get better and memorizing syntax?
 -*Question* (lwang30-stat6250) : What other kinds of error is log window able to show ?
+- Question (dlee117−stat6250): What is the difference between a syntax error and a data error?
+- Answer (dlee117-stat6250): A syntax error occurs when program statements do not conform to the rules of the SAS language while a data error occurs when some data values are not appropriate for the SAS statements that are specified in the program

 [Course Textbook Chapter 3, Problem 6]
 * *Question (aalshehry−stat6250):* What is an invalid option?